 When do I need a driveway/excavation permit?

-A Right-of-Way Excavation Permit is needed anytime you will be doing excavation in the public right of way, which for most properties is a strip of land approximately 12 feet from the edge of the road.
+A is needed anytime you will be doing excavation in the public right of way, which for most properties is a strip of land approximately 12 feet from the edge of the road.
 The types of projects that would typically require this type of permit are new driveways and drainage lines.

 For your safety, before digging on private property or within the public right-of-way, call the Ohio Utilities Protection Service at 1-800-362-2764 so it can properly identify the location of all utility service lines.
 Damaging underground utility lines can result in serious injury or death as well as costly repairs.

 Are chickens permitted to be kept in the City of Montgomery?

 Yes, residents are permitted to keep up to six chickens (hens only, no roosters) and kept in an enclosed structure.
 Animal enclosures require a zoning permit and must be constructed no closer than 15 feet to the side and rear property lines.
-The animal enclosure will not be visible from the public street and appropriately screened from abutting properties with landscaping, a fence or a wall constructed and maintained according to the Code.
+The animal enclosure may not be visible from the public street and appropriately screened from abutting properties with landscaping, a fence or a wall constructed and maintained according to the Code.
 The same setback requirements also apply to rabbit hutches, dog houses or other types of animal enclosures.

 Do I need a permit for a fence?